Fixed Income Outlook: Central Bank Action Will Support Investment Grade Credit

 The US Fed, for example, is likely to maintain its policy rate at (or near) zero indefinitely as it seeks to achieve its desired outcomes of lower unemployment and higher inflation.
 In general, we expect continued central bank intervention will keep yields rangebound at historic lows, and for central banks’ demonstrated willingness to purchase mortgages and corporate credit to continue to act as a stabilizing factor for credit markets.
 In this environment, investors will increasingly turn their attention away from government debt to fixed income offerings that provide more substantial yields.

 Another force that is likely to influence fixed income decision making in 2021 is the secular bear market that we expect to take shape for the US dollar.
-Those expectations were reinforced by the Biden victory.
+Those expectations were reinforced by the Biden victory and the clear prospect of Congressional gridlock (depending on the outcome of two Senate runoff elections in January).
 A Biden administration is likely to be both more friendly to global trade and more stable, reducing the risk of a downward-spiraling trade war.
 These benefits for global trade will translate into a disadvantage for the dollar, although pandemic-related uncertainty and high levels of market stress have so far supported relatively high USD valuations.
 Those high valuations, paired with very low yields for the currency, are generating substantial pressure on USD to revert to fair value.

 With this background in mind, we offer a few key points for fixed income investors to consider in 2021: